juliehache/api-docs/gettingstarted/overview.md

 	**Note**: BuzzData uses oAuth2 as its authentication mechanism, and should work with any oAuth2 library for the language you care to use.
 If you have any problems please let us know.

 	**Note**: The Application URL should be the URL that initiates the Application  interaction with the user.
-This URL will be called with the logged in username, the   origin (app_store, dataroom, datafile), and the dataroom short name if the origin   is a dataroom, datafile UUID if the origin is a datafile, as query string parameters,   ordered alphabetically.
+This URL will be called with the username that the application is to act on behalf of, the origin (app_store, dataroom, datafile), and the dataroom id if the origin is a dataroom, datafile UUID if the origin is a datafile, as query string parameters, ordered alphabetically.

 	**Note**: For testing purposes, you can run an application on localhost and supply  those details in the Application registration and it will work.